josephbakarji/ml4science/content/hw/hw2.md

 (d) Discretize the equation you obtained and solve it numerically using the finite difference method.
 Compare the solution with the PDF data you obtained in part (b).

 (e) What is the relationship between $$v$$, $$\gamma$$, $$a$$, and $$b$$?
+You can answer this questions by inspection (and by doing some research).

+(f) Bonus: Find the relationship between $$\gamma$$ and $$b$$ (the diffusion coefficient) by plotting them against each other and fitting a model through them.

 ## Problem 4: Open Problem (20 points)

 Go through the list of differential equations in different fields on this [Wikipedia page](https://en.wikipedia.org/wiki/List_of_named_differential_equations), and pick one that you find interesting.

 (a) Write a brief explanation of the equation, its applications, and how you can collect data for the variable it is solving for.
-Once you have the data, what would be a good scenario where you would be interested in estimating its coefficients from data?
+What would be a good scenario where you would be interested in estimating its coefficients from data? (e.g. finding a spring constant from a mass-spring system, or finding the damping coefficient of a pendulum from data.)

 (b) Solve the equation using a numerical method of your choice; and compare the solution with the analytical solution if it exists.

-(c) Define the library of functions you should use to discover the equation from data.
-Is there a larger set of functions that you can define in the absence of knowledge of the equation? (e.g. polynomials, trigonometric functions, etc. In the Lorenz System example, we used general polynomials of order 2 that contained actual terms.)
+(c) Define the library of functions (feature vector) that you should use to discover the equation from data.
+Is there a larger set of functions that you can define in the absence of knowledge of the equation? (e.g. polynomials up to n-th degree, trigonometric functions, etc. In the Lorenz System example, we used general polynomials of degree 2 that contained the terms we're interested in.)

-(d) Use the generated data to estimate the coefficients of the equation using the [PySINDy library](https://pysindy.readthedocs.io/en/latest/index.html).
+(d) Bonus: use the generated data to estimate the coefficients of the equation using the [PySINDy library](https://pysindy.readthedocs.io/en/latest/index.html) that sparsifies the equation using a sparsity regularization term (e.g. L1 norm).